0xpynge/0xpynge/README.md

 ## 🔍 Who Am I?

-I'm an early-career **Cybersecurity Analyst** with a passion for ethical hacking, network design, and Linux environments.
-I thrive on hands-on labs, troubleshooting systems, and breaking things to understand how to fix them.
-Currently exploring more offensive security while sharpening my blue-team skills.
+I'm an Aspiring Cybersecurity Analyst with a solid foundation in networking, cybersecurity, and system troubleshooting.
+Experienced in PC hardware, Linux environments, and offensive/defensive security labs.
+Passionate about deepening expertise in cybersecurity through academic study, certifications, and practical lab work.

 ---